4omar9/adyen-places-ios-task/README.md

 # adyen-places-ios-task
-Task done for Adyen interview process
+Assignment done for Adyen interview process.

+All the UI components are done using SwiftUI, Therefore please make sure you selecte "PleacesSwiftUI" target to run the project.

+#### Note:
+The project is developed under the assumption that LocationService will be allowed by the user.